HealthRex/CDSS/scripts/DevWorkshop/ReadMe.GoogleCloudDevEnvironment.txt

 		    git clone https://github.com/HealthRex/CDSS.git

-  - Export PythonPath to use medinfo module (linux) ???
+  - Export PythonPath to use medinfo module (linux)

+The import statement combines two operations; it searches for the named module, then it binds the results of that search to a name in the local scope.
+When a module is first imported, Python searches for the module in the current path and if found, it creates a module object 1, initializing it.
+If the named module cannot be found, a ModuleNotFoundError is raised.
+Python can look for modules in the PYTHONPATH once you set it like  above.

+  	???
 Worth a little explanation here about how Python finds local code modules and packages to import.
   	There is also a teaching opportunity here about use of environment variables, like the PYTHONPATH to have people access and setup their dev environment...
   	Try copying back from AWS Dev starter workshop